cratstarc/opndrive/README.md

-# OpnDrive
+# Opndrive

 **Open-Source Cloud Storage with Direct S3 Integration**

-OpnDrive is a modern,cloud storage platform that connects directly to your Amazon S3 bucket.
+Opndrive is a modern,cloud storage platform that connects directly to your Amazon S3 bucket.
 Think Google Drive or Dropbox, but with complete data ownership and open-source transparency.

-## What Makes OpnDrive Special?
+## What Makes Opndrive Special?

 - **Your Data, Your Control** - Files stored in YOUR S3 bucket, not ours
 - **Modern Interface** - Built with Next.js 15, TypeScript, and Tailwind CSS